bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    can, however, be useful if you wish to add a number of Volumes to the Pool that will be physically labeled at a later time.
 It can also be useful if you are importing a tape from another site.
 Please see the :bcommand:`label` command for the list of legal characters in a Volume name.

 autodisplay
-   :index:`[TAG=Console->Command->autodisplay on/off] <triple: Console; Command; autodisplay on/off>` This command accepts on or off as an argument, and turns auto-display of messages on or off respectively.
+   :index:`[TAG=Console->Command->autodisplay on/off] <single: Console; Command; autodisplay on/off>` This command accepts on or off as an argument, and turns auto-display of messages on or off respectively.
 The default for the console program is off, which means that you will be notified when there are console messages pending, but they will not automatically be displayed.

    When autodisplay is turned off, you must explicitly retrieve the messages with the messages command.
 When autodisplay is turned on, the messages will be displayed on the console as they are received.

 automount
-   :index:`[TAG=Console->Command->automount on/off] <triple: Console; Command; automount on/off>` This command accepts on or off as the argument, and turns auto-mounting of the Volume after a label command on or off respectively.
+   :index:`[TAG=Console->Command->automount on/off] <single: Console; Command; automount on/off>` This command accepts on or off as the argument, and turns auto-mounting of the Volume after a label command on or off respectively.
 The default is on.
 If automount is turned off, you must explicitly mount tape Volumes after a label command to use it.

 cancel
-   :index:`[TAG=Console->Command->cancel jobid] <triple: Console; Command; cancel jobid>` This command is used to cancel a job and accepts jobid=nnn or job=xxx as an argument where nnn is replaced by the JobId and xxx is replaced by the job name.
+   :index:`[TAG=Console->Command->cancel jobid] <single: Console; Command; cancel jobid>` This command is used to cancel a job and accepts jobid=nnn or job=xxx as an argument where nnn is replaced by the JobId and xxx is replaced by the job name.
 If you do not specify a keyword, the Console program will prompt you with the names of all the active jobs allowing you to choose one.

    The full form of this command is: